-TB preventive treatment reduces the risk of developing active TB and improves survival of all people living with HIV.
+TB preventive treatment reduces the risk of developing TB disease and improves survival of all people living with HIV.
 Completing TB preventive treatment as prescribed optimizes its efficacy.
-All people on antiretroviral therapy should be screened for TB at every visit, using a clinical algorithm recommended by the World Health Organization (WHO).
-Adults and adolescents living with HIV who do not report any of the symptoms of TB - current cough, fever, weight loss or night sweats-are unlikely to have active TB and should be offered TB preventive treatment.
-Similarly, children living with HIV who do not have poor weight gain, fever or current cough should be offered TB preventive treatment.
+All people on antiretroviral therapy should be screened for TB at every visit, using a clinical algorithm recommended by the World Health Organization (WHQ).
+Adults and adolescents living with HIV who do not report any of the symptoms of TB - current cough, fever, weight loss or night sweats-are unlikely to have TB disease and should be offered TB preventive treatment.
+Similarly, children living with HIV who do not have poor weight gain, fever or current cough should be offered TB preventive treatment; extra care is needed to exclude TB disease in children who are also malnourished before starting TB preventive treatment.